7th April 2021

 How is DOP different to another open-source tool, dbt?

-Richard He breaks down how DOP works hand-in-hand with data transformation tool, dbt.
+See below a break down how DOP works hand-in-hand with data transformation tool, dbt.

 “As many data engineers know, deploying dbt jobs isn’t all that simple too.
 You’ll need to consider the following: